15 SMART Goals Examples for Kids

-Home » Success Habits » 15 SMART Goals Examples for Kids in 2024
+Home » Success Habits » 15 SMART Goals Examples for Kids

 But if we want our kids to grow up having a growth mindset–recognizing that with hard work and dedication, they can always achieve a bit more–we need to also focus on teaching kids how to set SMART goals.
 After all, parents play an important role in demonstrating and teaching children how to set goals for themselves.